roblox-ts/roblox-ts.com/_docs/quick-start.md

 <p align="center"><img src=https://i.imgur.com/hNPk82S.png></p>

+At the moment, we can ignore the files `package.json` and `package-lock.json`.

 4. Open the file named `tsconfig.json` in your project folder.
 The contents should look similar to this:

 ```js